top of page

 Search

-I lost my brother at the tender age of 12, and honestly, I am surprised and how deeply this loss continues to touch my life, the lives of my children and my role as a mother in ways I never could have imagined.
-My girls never had the chance to meet my brother, yet as they’ve gotten older, his absence has found its way into our lives at random moments.
-My eldest daughter has frequent dreams of him and other lost loved ones that spark conversation about what they were like.
-The anniversary of my brother’s death (or what we started to call his "Angel Wing Day") and his birthday are also annual occasions where we talk about his life, share stories and photos.
-My girls’ innocent wonderings; “What do you think he’d be like now?” or “Do you think he’d have kids if he were still alive?”- still surprise me and leave me stuck on how to respond.
+I lost my brother at the tender age of 12.
+Honestly, I am surprised by how deeply this loss continues to touch my life, my children’s lives, and my role as a mother in ways I never could have imagined.
+My girls never had the chance to meet my brother.
+Yet, as they’ve grown older, his absence has found its way into our lives at random moments.
+My eldest daughter frequently dreams of him and other lost loved ones.
+These dreams spark conversations about what they were like.

-Loss doesn’t just affect us in the present—it shapes the future of our families.
+Loss doesn’t just affect us in the present; it shapes the future of our families.
 The way we process grief influences how our children learn to navigate their own struggles.
 If we hide our feelings, our kids may believe emotions should be buried.
-If we share stories, memories, and moments of reflection, they learn that grief is a part of love—that remembering is a way of keeping connections alive.
-For this, I am happy, grateful and honored to answer any new or repeated questions, thoughts or wonderings they have of lost loved ones that they have (or haven’t) met.
-I know I am doing important work by paving the way for them to experience loss as an inevitable part of life.
+If we share stories, memories, and moments of reflection, they learn that grief is a part of love.
+Remembering is a way of keeping connections alive.

 In this way, grief becomes more than sorrow.
-It becomes a legacy of resilience, teaching children that even when someone is gone, their love remains in the stories we tell, the traditions we keep and the love we nurture.
+It becomes a legacy of resilience, teaching children that even when someone is gone, their love remains in the stories we tell, the traditions we keep, and the love we nurture.

 A card from my daughter to the uncle she loves although has never met.